 Hattori Seiko announced a new dot-matrix printer that is compatible with Commodore computers.
-The printer, to be marketed initially as the Seikosha SP·1000VC, is bidirectional, has a serial interface, prints at 100 cps and features near-letter-quality print.
+The printer, to be marketed initially as the Seikosha SP-1000VC, is www.Commodore.ca bidirectional, has a serial interface, prints at 100 cps and features near-letter-quality print.
 Officials at the company have formulated an aggressive marketing plan with dealers and mass-merchandisers, so it should possess a low price tag.
 With its easy-to-use system features and manual, it promises to be popular among Commodore owners.